mattermost/docs/README.md

     - Use `make clean html` to delete all static HTML output in the `/build` directory and re-build all files.
 This command is particularly useful when you're making changes to the LHS navigation pane and want to ensure you're not reviewing cached results.
     - Use `make livehtml` to review a live preview published to `http://127.0.0.1:8000` that automatically updates as new changes are saved in your local IDE.

    Windows users will require [GNU Make](https://gnuwin32.sourceforge.net/packages/make.htm) installed for the above commands to work correctly.
 If GNU Make is not installed, please substitute `CMD /C make.bat` for `make` in the above commands to use the Windows command interpreter.
-For example `make html` will become `CMD /C make.bat html` on Windows.
+For example `make html` will become `CMD /C make.bat html`.

    Note: When using the `CMD /C make.bat` substitution, only a single target may be specified.
 Instead of running `CMD /C make.bat clean html`, each target must be run seperately.
 For example, `CMD /C make.bat clean` followed by `CMD /C make.bat html`.